More server power costs money – but is a good investment. We show you what you need to consider in order to create optimal WordPress conditions.

 Prerequisite 4: PHP memory limit

-For WordPress, a second value is decisive in addition to the mere size of the working memory: the so-called PHP memory limit.
+In addition to the sheer size of the working memory, a second value is crucial for WordPress: the so-called PHP memory limit.
 This value describes the size of the working memory reserved for the execution of PHP-based processes.
 As PHP must be read out for each calculation step of the theme or plugin, the PHP memory limit determines the speed of the most important functions.

 But what RAM limit offers optimal WordPress conditions?
 As is so often the case, it depends.